 What is melphalan?

-Melphalan is used to treat multiple myeloma (a type of blood cancer) and cancer of the ovary.
+Melphalan is used as a "palliative" treatment to relieve symptoms of multiple myeloma (a type of blood cancer) or a certain type of ovarian cancer.

 Melphalan may also be used for purposes not listed in this medication guide.

-You should not use melphalan if you are allergic to it, or if prior treatment with this medication was unsuccessful in controlling your disease.
+You should not use melphalan if you are allergic to it, or if you received melphalan in the past and it did not work.

-Using melphalan may increase your risk of developing other types of cancer, such as leukemia.
-Ask your doctor about your specific risk.
+Using melphalan may increase your risk of developing other cancers, such as leukemia.
+Ask your doctor about this risk.